foundriesio/docs/source/reference-manual/factory/data-retention.rst

 Users often need to understand data retention policies within a FoundriesFactory so that they can work through compliance processes for their product.
 This page explains how data is managed within a Factory.
-FoundriesFactory consists of several free-standing projects that are tightly integrated with each other:
+FoundriesFactory consists of several tightly integrated projects:

 ======================   ================== =================================
 **Service**              **Description**     **Location**